cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 cue export --out yaml
 {{{end}}}

-We make sure that it is all OK by running `cue mod tidy` and looking at the rendered configuration.

 So exactly has happened above?
-Recall that the `glacial-tech.com/frostytemplate` module remains unchanged: its module still depends on the original `v0.0.1` version of the schema.
+Recall that the `glacial-tech.example/frostytemplate` module remains unchanged: its module still depends on the original `v0.0.1` version of the schema.
 By changing the version at the top level (`frostyapp`), we cause the new version to be used.
 In general, for each major version, we will end up with the the most